Complete Story

 Robert A. Chapman, M.D.

 As a clinical researcher, he is well-known for his lung cancer research and involvement in major national trials.
 Dr. Chapman has served on the National Cancer Institute Scientific Review Group, American Cancer Society, and the governing board of the Southwest Oncology Group.
-Bob has been recognized as a Top Doc in Hour Detroit magazine for several years and has been listed as one of America's Top Doctors for Cancer.
+Bob has dedicated much of his time to professional education.
+His CV lists pages of publications and lectures at many local and national conferences.